shjborage/CommandLine/README.md

 See `Option.swift` for additional Option types.

-To use CommandLineKit in your project, add it to your workspace, then add CommandLineKit.framework to the __Build Phases / Link Binary With Libraries__ setting of your target.
+To use CommandLineKit in your project, add it to your workspace, then add CommandLine.framework to the __Build Phases / Link Binary With Libraries__ setting of your target.

 If you are building a command-line tool and need to embed this and other frameworks to it, follow the steps in http://colemancda.github.io/programming/2015/02/12/embedded-swift-frameworks-osx-command-line-tools/ to link Swift frameworks to your command-line tool.